intel/pepc/docs/pepc-topology.rst

    indices or index ranges.
 For example, if a core includes CPUs 2 and 3, index 0 would mean CPU 2 and index 1 would mean CPU 3.
 This option can only be used to reference online CPUs, because Linux does not provide topology information for offline CPUs.
-In the example with CPUs 2 and 3, if CPU 2 was offline, then index 0 would mean CPU 3.
+In the example with CPUs 2 and 3, if CPU 2 were offline, then index 0 would mean CPU 3.
 On Intel processors with hyper-threading, this is typically used to offline hyperthreads.

 **--module-siblings** *MODULE_SIBLINGS*